 - The card terminal shall recognize non-authentic transmissions.
-The security anchor required for this action shall be placed in a writing-protected area of the external interfaces of the TOE. - Furthermore, the security anchor shall be located in a read-only area of the device and shall only be able to be replaced with an administrative action. - The transmission mechanism shall be in a position to detect transmission errors independently. - An update of the firmware of the TOE shall only be allowed by an authenticated administrator: - A firmware consists of two parts: firstly the so-called "firmware list" and secondly the "firmware core" which includes the whole firmware except the firmware list.
+The security anchor required for this action shall be placed in a writing-protected area of the external interfaces of the TOE. - Furthermore, the security anchor shall be located in a readonly area of the device and shall only be able to be replaced with an administrative action. - The transmission mechanism shall be in a position to detect transmission errors independently. - An update of the firmware of the TOE shall only be allowed by an authenticated administrator: - A firmware consists of two parts: firstly the so-called "firmware list" and secondly the "firmware core" which includes the whole firmware except the firmware list.
 The firmware list states all firmware core versions to which a change is allowed.
 Firmware lists and cores have to be versioned independently. - An update of the firmware core is only allowed if the core version is included in the firmware list.
 Firmware lists must only contain version numbers of firmware cores which are certified according this Security Target.
-For the use in the German Healthcare System the named versions must also be approved by the gematik. - In case of downgrades of the firmware the TOE must warn the administrator before the installation that he is doing a downgrade, not an upgrade.
-The TOE must offer him the chance to cancel the installation 14.
+For the use in the German Healthcare System the named versions must also be approved by the gematik.